Sign up for the KDAB Newsletter

 In no particular order:

 A special mention goes to all the bug fixes and minor enhancements, whose constant stream ultimately make Qt so robust and reliable.
-The list is too long to be reported here, but you can see how much work by KDAB engineers went in during the last few months here and here for fixes and enhancements respectively.
+The list is too long to be reported here.
+Find out more and how you can contribute to Qt.